-Council Recommendations: The Atlantic and Mississippi Flyway Councils recommended use of the "standard" season framework comprising a 90-day season and 15-bird daily bag limit for States within the Eastern Management Unit (EMU).
+Council Recommendations: The Atlantic and Mississippi Flyway Councils recommended use of the "standard" season framework comprised of a 90-day season and 15bird daily bag limit for States within the Eastern Management Unit.
 The daily bag limit could be composed of mourning doves and white-winged doves, singly or in combination.
-They also recommended that the closing framework date for the EMU be changed from January 15 to January 31.